Code-Institute-Submissions/OluwafemiAwosanya-MS4_SepResub/README.md

 I'd like to thank my mentor Spencer Barriball for his guidance throughout my project.<br>
 Thanks to YouTube pages like Traversy Media, Techworld with Nana and Codemy, their resources has been of immense help.<br>
 I'd like to give a special mention to all Code Institute Tutors and the Code Institute Slack Community for a great learning experience in the last 12 months.<br>
+Special thank you to Jo and Kevin of the Code Institute Tutor Support, grateful.